open/close all folders

 - Exalted's map works like this.
 In fact, there's literally nothing beyond the western border these days except the "Elemental Pole of Water" and primordial chaos.

-- The Dungeons & Dragons setting Forgotten Realms.
-Avoided in almost all other settings: In Greyhawk, Mystara, Kara-Tur, and Maztica, the ocean is on the right (which is only natural in the case of the latter two: Kara-Tur is on the far side of the Realms' supercontinent while Maztica is another continent across the ocean to the west); while in Red Steel (a spinoff of Mystara), the ocean is on the south; and in Dragonlance, Eberron, Al-Qadim, and Birthright, the map shows both coasts (Technically speaking all four in Eberron's case, since Khorvaire is an island continent ala Australia).
+- The Dungeons & Dragons setting Forgotten Realms core setting.
+Avoided in almost all other settings: In Greyhawk, Mystara, and the Kara-Tur and Maztica FR supplements, the ocean is on the right (which is only natural in the case of the latter two: Kara-Tur is on the far eastern edge of the Realms' supercontinent while Maztica is another continent across the ocean to the west); while in Red Steel (a spinoff of Mystara), the ocean is on the south; and in Dragonlance, Eberron, Al-Qadim, and Birthright, the map shows both coasts (Technically speaking all four in Eberron's case, since Khorvaire is an island continent ala Australia).
 Ravenloft in its original release features an ocean on its western side, though in a later edition the Mists that surround it expand out to reveal an ocean on the eastern shore.
 Somewhat justified in that Ravenloft is an artificial demiplane whose geography is subject to change, alteration, or erasure by the Dark Powers at the drop of a hat.
 Planescape's primary setting has no maps.

-- Based on the name of the region ("Albion"), it would seem to be a fantasy version of Britain.
+- Fable I, Fable II.
+Based on the name of the region ("Albion"), it would seem to be a fantasy version of Britain.
 Based on the map from the original game, it's Wales and Cornwall plus a split-in-half Ireland, all shortly after the Ice Age.

 - Fable III has its map with the east at the top, and shows a little of a new continent beyond the western ocean of Albion.